 3. Re-order as required.

-Step 2: Setting up the number of users who are going to avail the subscription
+Step 2: Setting up the number of users who’ll avail the subscription

 1. Select the Number field and add it to the form’s canvas.